dask/distributed/docs/source/worker-memory.rst

 performance.

 .. note::
-   The variable must be set before starting the ``dask-worker`` process.
+   The variable must be set before starting the ``dask worker`` process.

 .. note::
    If using a :ref:`nanny`, the ``MALLOC_TRIM_THRESHOLD_`` environment variable